team-onee/Maternity-Triage-Web-Application/Metrics/Empirical-Investigation.md

 The framework focuses on applying scientific methods to investigate SE properties, filling gaps between research and practice, using techniques like surveys, case studies, and formal experiments.

-While the app is a clinical tool rather than an SE research platform, its design implicitly applies empirical investigation — it "investigates" patient urgency through hypothesis-driven data collection, variable control, and analysis, mirroring how SE investigates tools and processes.
+While the app is a clinical tool rather than an SE research platform, its design implicitly applies empirical investigation; it "investigates" patient urgency through hypothesis-driven data collection, variable control, and analysis, mirroring how SE investigates tools and processes.
 For example, priority assignment "experiments" with clinical variables to evaluate outcomes, similar to testing rules-of-thumb like *"Should LOC be fewer than 200 lines?"*

 ---